 Creating a truly circular economy and achieving sustainable circular procurement are about more than increasing recycling or meticulously meeting EU GPP criteria.
 It is about crafting product life-cycles that are, in essence, “closed loops.”
-Closing material loops and energy loops slashes waste, reduces the use and need for raw materials, and helps “green” the economy while improving value retention and encouraging important growth factors like innovation and localisation of labour and strategic sourcing.
+Closing material loops and energy loops slashes waste, reduces the use and need for raw materials, and helps “green” the economy while improving value retention and encouraging important growth factors like innovation and localization of labor and strategic sourcing.

-Many of the largest organisations of circular solutions are governments, which makes particular sense at the city level as cities, according to OECD, currently produce 80% of the world’s greenhouse gases and 50% of its waste.
+Many of the largest organizations of circular solutions are governments, which makes particular sense at the city level as cities, according to OECD, currently produce 80% of the world’s greenhouse gases and 50% of its waste.
 In leveraging circular public procurement, public authorities at the city, state/territory/province, and national levels are developing and executing action plans seek to:

-- Minimise negative environmental impact.
+- Minimize negative environmental impact.

-- Maximise their return on investment (ROI).
+- Maximize their return on investment (ROI).

 - Reduce waste creation.